litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 7a4a259a-1ae5-4204-ae83-89a8838eaec3      DevOps Project     2021-07-21 14:39:14 +0530 IST
 ```

-- To get an overview of the agents available within a project, issue the following command.
+- To get an overview of the chaos delegates available within a project, issue the following command.

 ```shell
 litmusctl get agents